 Narrative Film Grants

 Narrative film grants are given to fictionalized stories that are explored in longer form, usually over 90 minutes.
-Many of these grants are created to serve underrepresented communities and filmmakers in specific regions.
+Many of these grants are created to serve and support underrepresented communities and filmmakers in specific regions.

 - Panavision New Filmmaker Program - Provides the use of Panavision film or digital camera packages to aspiring filmmakers of all kinds at little to no cost.
 And through their post production company Light Iron, they are also now offering the NFP post production grant.